The Chicago Bike Commuter Challenge is over, but to see how UIC did, head over to www.bikecommuterchallenge.org

 Location of Tool Rental: 1st Floor Equipment Desk Available Tools: Bike Tool Kit

 SCW, Student Center West, 828 S. Wolcott Avenue, 312-413-5200 Go 1st floor Building Manager’s service window to rent Repair Kit and Bike Pump (Bring your ICard)

 Location of Tool Rental: 1st floor Building Manager’s service window Available Tools: Portable Air Pump Bike Tool Kit

 CHICAGO’S NEW BIKE SHARE SYSTEM

-- To receive your discounted Annual Membership, please submit the form at sustainability.uic.edu/divvydiscount and we will email you a gift certificate code to use at DivvyBikes.com/signup at checkout (within 2 working days).
-This will bring the original $75 cost down to $55 for students and $65 for faculty/staff.
+1) To receive your discounted Annual “Pedal” Membership, please submit the form at sustainability.uic.edu/divvydiscount and we will email you a gift certificate code to use at DivvyBikes.com/signup (faculty and staff) or https://www.divvybikes.com/signup/uic (students).

 To use a Divvy bike, simply dip your key into a dock with an available bike at any Divvy station.
 Station locations can be seen at DivvyBikes.com/stations.
 Divvy currently has hundreds of stations and will have 400 by early 2014.

 Commute to work.
 Run errands.
 Meet a friend.
 Take out a bike as many times as you’d like—the first 30 minutes of every ride are included in the cost of Annual Membership.
 Incremental fees are incurred for trips longer than 30 minutes.
 More at DivvyBikes.com/pricing.

 At the end of your trip, return your bike to any Divvy station.
 The light will blink green when your bike is securely docked.